 - View the club as a lifeline that supports you, not an obligation you are under pressure to “keep up with.”
 Members who tell themselves they are “falling behind” if they don’t use all the content tend to get sucked into a guilt spiral and disengage from the club.
 They pressure themselves to do every suggestion that’s offered and implement it all immediately (and perfectly), and then end up not utilizing ANY of the resources.

 By contrast, our most successful members create realistic expectations for themselves.
 They see the club as being there to support them rather than creating more work for them.
 They look forward to opening the new email each week because it feels like a fun surprise and they might discover a new strategy that enables them to take another half hour or more off their workweek.

 - Don’t try to do it all.
 Skim through the materials and focus only on the strategies that address your greatest needs, and pick ONE idea to implement each week.
 Our most successful members believe that small changes add up to big results!

 - Focus on the aspects of your work you CAN control and don’t make excuses.
 Our most successful members do not vent constantly about how much work they have piled on their plates, or view the club content through the lens of why the ideas couldn’t work in their teaching context.
 We have many members who start shaving hours off their workweek the very first week they joined, and without exception, those are the teachers who choose to take risks, think outside the box, and implement new ideas no matter what obstacles they are facing.

 The more determined you are to create change in your life, the better your results will be.

 The bottom line?
 If you realize things can’t continue as they are & are ready to commit to change, you’re going to see results with the 40 Hour Teacher Workweek Club.

 Ready to join?

-**Please note that enrollment is only open twice a year, and this coming enrollment period is June 26 – July 6.
-So if you’d like to join, you need to act now.***
+**Please note that enrollment is only open twice a year, and this coming enrollment period is June 28 – July 7.
+Mark your calendar so you don’t miss it!
+Or, join the waitlist here.***